pabloqpacin/SLIT/SLIT-projects/02-Operating_Systems/I-VMs/readme copy.md

-# (I) VMs - Linux Distros & Windows
+# (02) OSs - (I) VMs

 This project documents fundamental **setup info & config actions** for numerous `virtual machines` in 2 host machines using the VirtualBox application.

 Our VMs are running a wide variety of Linux distributions as well as certain Windows releases.
 Below...
-As a matter of fact, the most relevant Linux distros covered may be **(DRAFT)**:
+As a matter of fact, the most relevant Linux distros covered may be:
 - [L03-PopOS](/SLIT-projects/02-Operating_Systems/I-VMs/L03-PopOS/)
 - [L06-SUSE](/SLIT-projects/02-Operating_Systems/I-VMs/L06-SUSE/)
 - [L07-Kali](/SLIT-projects/02-Operating_Systems/I-VMs/L07-Kali)